“Doing” a Doctorate – week nine

 This week also marked a first for me – I self referenced in a piece of academic writing!
 Although I’m not sure if I should be, I’m quite proud of this fact (in case you couldn’t tell).

-Week 9 of 48 allocated (part time) doctorate weeks (Day 10 of 192): read week eight by clicking here
+Week 9: read week eight by clicking here

 Publishable doctorate related words written – One article on using immersive learning in healthcare education is nearly ready for submission to NET